Orthodontics in Baltimore, MD

 Orthodontic treatment varies based on a person’s jaw and tooth alignment.
 Some people might need standard braces, while others might have problems that require palate expansion or even jaw surgery.

-On average, the patients who reside in Canton, Patterson Park, Highland Town, and Brewers Hill that need orthodontic treatment are those with problematic jaw alignment, severe overbite or underbite, or crooked teeth that affect how a person bites and chews.
+On average, the patients who reside in Canton, Patterson Park, Greektown, Highland Town, and Brewers Hill that need orthodontic treatment are those with problematic jaw alignment, severe overbite or underbite, or crooked teeth that affect how a person bites and chews.
 Individuals can seek Canton orthodontics treatment offered by our dentist in Canton to correct minor cosmetic problems, though, including slight overbites or crooked incisors.

 The Types of Treatment